-31 March 21 31 March 20
+31 March 22 31 March 21

-5.61 7.09
+3,53 5.61

-5.61 7.09
+3.53 5.61

-"The Hon'ble Supreme Court of India ("SC") by their order dated February 28, 2019, in the case of Surya Roshani Limited & others v's EPFO, set out the principles based on which allowances paid to the employees should be identified for inclusion in basic wages for the purposes of computation of Provident Fund contribution.
-Company has also made provision of provident fund liability till 31 March 2021.
-The entire liability is subsequently paid by the company.
+"The Hon'ble Supreme Court of India ("SC") by their order dated February 28, 2019, in the case of Surya Roshani Limited & others v/s EPFO, set out the principles based on which allowances paid to the employees should be identified for inclusion in basic wages for the purposes of computation of Provident Fund contribution.
+Company has also made provision of provident fund liability till 31 March 2022 and even paid the same.

-Note 36: Related party disclosures as required under Indian Accounting Standard 24, "Related party disclosures" are given below:

-a) Names of related parties and nature of relationship (to the extent of transactions entered into during the year except for control relationships where all parties are disclosed)
+Note 36: Related party disclosures as required under Indian Accounting Standard 24, "Related party disclosures" are given a) Names of related parties and nature of relationship (to the extent of transactions entered into during the year except for control relationships where all parties are disclosed)

-Nature of relationship Name of the Party A) Key Management Personnel (KMP) Director Mr. Sudhanshu Chaturvedi B) Independent Director & Non Executive Director Independent Director Independent Director Ms. Deepa Hakani Ms. Hemal Arya C) Holding Company Prozone Intu Properties Limited D) Fellow Subsidiary Company Empire Mall Private Limited E) Shareholders having significant influence in the Company Triangle Real Estate India Holdings Limited
+Nature of relationship Name of the Party A) Key Management Personnel (KMP) Director Mr. Sudhanshu Chaturvedi B) Independent Director & Non Executive Director Independent Director Independent Director Ms. Dipa Hakani Ms. Hemal Arya C) Holding Company Prozone Intu Properties Limited D) Fellow Subsidiary Company Empire Mall Private Limited E) Shareholders having significant influence in the Company Triangle Real Estate India Holdings Limited